Introducing Koh Kong Conservation Corridor

 While forests and coastlines elsewhere in southeast Asia were being ravaged by developers and well-connected logging companies, the Cardamom Mountains and the adjacent mangrove forests were protected from the worst ecological outrages by their sheer remoteness and, at least in part, by Cambodia’s long civil war.
 As a result, much of the area is still in pretty good shape, ecologically speaking, so the potential for ecotourism is huge – akin, some say, to that of Kenya’s game reserves or Costa Rica’s national parks.

 The next few years will be critical in determining the future of the Cardamom Mountains.
-NGOs such as Conservation International, Fauna & Flora International and the Wildlife Alliance, and teams of armed enforcement rangers, are working to help protect the area’s 16 distinct ecosystems from loggers and poachers.
+NGOs such as Conservation International, Fauna & Flora International and Wildlife Alliance, and teams of armed enforcement rangers, are working to help protect the area’s 16 distinct ecosystems from loggers and poachers.
 Ecotourism, too, can play a role in providing local people with sustainable alternatives to logging and poaching.